AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 Then I prepare object points.
 Assuming that found image points are mapped to (x, y, 0) points on a plane.
 Object points are added to `__object_points` list.

-After all calibration images were processed I use `__object_points` and `__image_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+After all calibration images were processed I used `__object_points` and `__image_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![output_images/calibration.png](output_images/calibration.png)